Serving Anchorage, Wasilla, the Kenai Peninsula, and surrounding areas throughout the state of Alaska.

 How Are Children Handled in Domestic Partnership Dissolution Cases in Alaska?

 Child custody, visitation, and support are determined based on the child’s best interests under AS 25.24.150, regardless of marital status.
+In a custody case in Alaska, decisions may involve physical custody arrangements and legal protections such as protective orders to ensure the safety and well-being of the child.
 Paternity must be established for fathers seeking rights.
 Courts prioritize stability, parental cooperation, and safety.
 As domestic partnership dissolution lawyers in Anchorage, AK, specializing in fathers’ rights, we fight to establish or protect your parental involvement, negotiate parenting plans, and ensure accurate child support calculations under Civil Rule 90.3.

 Can Domestic Partnership Dissolution Be Uncontested or Agreed Upon?

 Yes—if both partners agree on property division, debts, child custody, and support, the process can be resolved more efficiently through negotiation or settlement, potentially avoiding prolonged court battles.
+Mediation is often used to help partners reach agreements without going to court.
 If disputes arise, litigation may be necessary.
 Our domestic partnership dissolution lawyers in Anchorage, AK, prioritize amicable solutions when possible but are prepared to litigate aggressively to safeguard your rights as a man in these non-marital terminations.

 What Factors Do Alaska Courts Consider in Dividing Property During Domestic Partnership Dissolution?